 Children and Young People’s Individual Advocacy Workers

-I joined CAPS in June 2020 as the Children & Young People’s Individual Advocacy Worker for East Lothian.
+I joined CAPS in June 2020 as the Children and Young People’s Individual Advocacy Worker for East Lothian.
 My role is to help children and young people who are experiencing the Children’s Hearings System say how they feel and what they want, understand what is happening and understand their rights.
 I have a background in drama and teaching.
 I enjoy meeting new people, cooking and spending time with my family, friends and dog!

 I joined CAPS in November 2021 as a Children and Young People’s Individual Advocacy Worker.
 I support children and young people who are experiencing the Children’s Hearing system.
 Before I joined CAPS, I spent 4 years studying for my Law degree.
 During my degree, I studied family and child law which educated me on Advocacy work and the Children’s Hearing system.
 Throughout my life I have helped care for my brother who has learning difficulties, which has given me lots of experience to work with vulnerable people.
 When I’m not working, you will find me baking, walking outdoors or spending time with my friends and family.